Key takeaways

 What alcohol can I drink on tirzepatide?

-If you choose to drink on tirzepatide, opt for lower-alcohol options with fewer calories and less sugar — like dry wine, light beer, or spirits mixed with soda water and fruit or herbs (as opposed to simple syrup).
-Avoid sugary cocktails and drinks with a high alcohol content, which can worsen side effects like nausea and dehydration.
+If you choose to drink on tirzepatide, opt for lower-alcohol options with fewer calories and less sugar — such as dry wine, light beer, or spirits mixed with soda water and fruit or herbs rather than simple syrup.
+Avoid sugary cocktails and drinks with a high alcohol content, which can worsen side effects such as nausea and dehydration.
+Drink in moderation and be aware of your limits.

-Avoid substances that can irritate your stomach or affect blood sugar, including alcohol, high-fat or spicy foods, and anything with added sugar.
-Always check with your provider before mixing tirzepatide with other medications.
+Avoid substances that can irritate your stomach or affect blood sugar, including alcohol, high-fat or spicy foods, and foods with added sugar.
+Always check with your healthcare provider before mixing tirzepatide with other medications.

 What happens if you drink alcohol with Mounjaro?

-While Mounjaro is not known to directly interact negatively with alcohol, drinking may worsen side effects of Mounjaro, including nausea and heartburn.
-And, drinking may increase your risk of experiencing hypoglycemia (low blood sugar) on Mounjaro, a risk that is already elevated for those who may also be taking insulin to manage their type 2 diabetes.
-It’s possible occasional drinking might be fine on Mounjaro, but it’s best to talk to your healthcare provider to be sure.
+While Mounjaro is not known to directly interact with alcohol, drinking may worsen its side effects, including nausea and heartburn.
+Drinking may also increase your risk of experiencing hypoglycemia (low blood sugar) on Mounjaro — a risk that is already elevated for people who take insulin to manage type 2 diabetes.
+If you're considering drinking on Mounjaro, talk to your healthcare provider first.

 Does tirzepatide lower alcohol tolerance?

-In reviews of tirzepatide, some people may report their alcohol tolerance changes on the drug.
-Some report losing their taste for alcohol altogether, and studies show that people taking tirzepatide may drink less or report fewer cravings for alcohol.
+Some people report that their alcohol tolerance changes while taking tirzepatide, with some losing their taste for alcohol altogether.
+Research shows that people on tirzepatide may drink less and report fewer cravings overall.

 DISCLAIMER